abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 <br>
 Project title: *A comparison and development of methods for estimating sagebrush shrub volume.*
 Project description: This project is funded by the Joint Fire Science Program's <a href = "https://www.firescience.gov/JFSP_funding_announcements.cfm" target="_blank">Graduate Research and Innovation (GRIN) Fellowship</a> secured by PI Georgia Harrison, Department of Plant Sciences, University of Idaho and is a part of her PhD dissertation.
-This research project evaluates the utility of drone imagery-derived data in estimating shrub canopy volume and compares it to field-based methods.
-The project also establishes a workflow for automated shrub detection and crown delineation by modifying programming tools currently available for forest-based remote sensing.
+We evaluated the utility of drone imagery-derived data in estimating shrub canopy volume and compared it to field-based methods.
+We also established a proof-of-concept workflow for automated shrub detection and crown delineation by modifying programming tools currently available for forest-based remote sensing.
 My role in this research project were estimating the shrub volume from the drone data and establishing programming works using my experience with point cloud data and forestry-based remote sensing tools and techniques.
 <br>

 ## Publications & Presentations

+**Shrestha, A.**, JA.
+Hicke, “Evaluating the combination of reflectances and three-dimensional point cloud from drone imagery for detecting forest insect damage”. (*Publication in prep*)

+Harrison, G. R., **A. Shrestha**, EK.
+Strand, JW.
+Karl, “A comparison and development of methods for estimating sagebrush shrub volume using drone imagery-derived point clouds”. (*Publication in prep*)

+Harrison, G. R., **A. Shrestha**, JW.
+Karl, <a href ="https://esa2023.eventscribe.net/fsPopup.asp?PresentationID=1276129&mode=presInfo" target="_blank">“Seeing shrubs from the sky: an exploration of using drone-based method to estimate shrub canopy volume”</a>, contributed talk, <a href="https://esa.org/portland2023/" target="_blank">Ecological Society of America (ESA) Annual Conference, 6-11 August 2023, Portland, OR</a>.

-Hicke, J. A., **A. Shrestha**, A. Meddens, A. Stahl, B. Bright, A. Hudak, R. Hanavan, <a href="https://static1.squarespace.com/static/620d090eacd0801f96740b97/t/643e865140b54f0d7e22609a/1681819218081/2023+WFIWC+Full+Program.pdf#page=51">“Using Remote Sensing to Study Tree Damage from Insects”</a>, keynote speaker, Western Forest Insect Work Conference (WFIWC), 25-27 April 2023, Seattle, WA.
+Hicke, J. A., **A. Shrestha**, A. Meddens, A. Stahl, B. Bright, A. Hudak, R. Hanavan, <a href="https://static1.squarespace.com/static/620d090eacd0801f96740b97/t/643e865140b54f0d7e22609a/1681819218081/2023+WFIWC+Full+Program.pdf#page=51" target="_blank">“Using Remote Sensing to Study Tree Damage from Insects”</a>, keynote speaker, Western Forest Insect Work Conference (WFIWC), 25-27 April 2023, Seattle, WA.

-Harrison G.R., **A. Shrestha**, E. Strand, J. Karl.
-"A comparison and development of methods for estimating sagebrush shrub volume using drone imagery-derived point clouds" *(In prep)*
+**Shrestha, A.**, <a href="https://coecollege.on.worldcat.org/oclc/1137317800" target="_blank">"GIS-Based Study on Topographical Preference of Common Tree Species in Palisades-Kepler State Park, IA".</a> Defended and submitted as an honors thesis to the Coe College Dept. of Biology, May 2019.

+**Shrestha, A.**, & Sanchini P. <a href="https://www.coe.edu/application/files/7515/5508/7412/2019_SRS_Program_ABSTRACTS.pdf#page=20" target="_blank">"A Geographic Information System (GIS)-based study on topographical preference of common tree species in Palisades-Kepler State Park"</a>.
+Presentation given at Coe College Student Research Symposium 2019.

+Obiesie, C., **Shrestha, A.**, & Sanchini, P. "Distribution of Oaks (Quercus spp.) in Forests of Palisades-Kepler Park, Linn County, Iowa".
+Poster presented at Coe College Student Research Symposium 2018.

+Yoshida, K., Shrestha, A., & Chihak, B. "How Roadway Design Affects Cyclist-Motorist Interactions".
+Poster presented at 2018 Tri-State Undergraduate Psychology Research Conference at Loras College, Dubuque, IA.

 ⏳ *There are multple publications in the works.* ⏳ *I will post as soon as they are available!*